Skip to main content

 More important things to think about

-Priority is given in the local authority over-subscription criteria for out-of-catchment children who are transferring to junior or middle school and are attending the infant or first school within that school’s catchment area.
+Priority is given in the local authority over-subscription criteria for out of catchment children who are transferring to junior or middle school and are attending the infant or first school within that school’s catchment area.

 Supplementary Information Forms (SIF)